How Trading Foundations Work Together: Building a Simple, Structured Approach

 1. Market Understanding: The Environment

-Before placing a trade, you need to understand what kind of market you’re in.
+Before placing a trade, you need to understand what kind of market you are looking at.

 This layer answers: